maliknaik16/icon_api/README.md

 # Sub Modules
 This module comes with 5 sub modules which are currently in alpha version and they are listed below:
+* Font Awesome Bundle (Icon Bundle for all the following sub-modules)
 * Icon Block
 * Icon Menu
 * Icon Filter